 the 1860s when the area was sand dunes planted with starr grass; it was a

-holiday home for the Liverpool-born artist Richard Ansdell R.A. (it is now a nursing home).
+holiday home for the Liverpool-born artist Richard Ansdell R.A. (now a nursing home).

-The local shops are on both sides of Woodlands Road railway bridge.
+are on both sides of Woodlands Road railway bridge.
 Nearby

 is Kingsway and Kingsway Auction Rooms - interesting on a viewing

-are views over the Royal Lytham & St.Annes
+and views over the course of the Royal Lytham & St.Annes

 c1850s and ornamented with pebbles from the foreshore.

-Ansdell was developed as a residential district from the
+Ansdell was developed as a residential district from the 1890s onwards and

 Fairhaven is a residential district on the